 The process of selecting only a few doodles out of many hundreds trying to make it to the homepage has a similarity with the way the architect and design for the Pakistan Monument was selected.
 The Pakistan Council of Architects and Town Planners (PCATP) held a competition before the monument was constructed to select the best design.

-Google has been deep in the middle of controversy in Pakistan with the ban of YouTube (owned by Google) almost two years ago as well as FBR’s attempt to tax Google.
+Google has been deep in the middle of controversy in Pakistan with the ban of YouTube (owned by Google) almost three years ago as well as FBR’s attempt to tax Google.
 We hope that there is a congruence of interests between both parties that they can jointly benefit from in the future.